aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsx-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert PPSX to XLSM files for various reasons.
+For example, if a user wants to view a presentation in Excel, they need to convert the PPSX file to XLSM.
+Similarly, if a user wants to add a presentation to an Excel spreadsheet, they need to convert the PPSX file to XLSM.

-For a Python developer, who is trying to add a PPSX to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPSX and XLSM files.
+<h2>How Aspose.Total Helps for PPSX to XLSM Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help developers automate the conversion process from PPSX to XLSM.
+It is a full package of various APIs dealing with different file formats, including PPSX and XLSM files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The conversion process is mainly in two steps.
+Firstly, the Aspose.Slides for Python via .NET API is used to convert the PPSX file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.

+The Aspose.Total for Python via .NET API is a powerful tool for developers who need to convert PPSX to XLSM files.
+It is easy to use and provides a reliable and efficient way to automate the conversion process.
+Furthermore, it is a comprehensive package of APIs that can help developers to work with different file formats, making it a great choice for developers who need to convert PPSX to XLSM files.

 {{% /blocks/products/pf/feature-page-summary %}}